dioobr/EPL_Frontend/README.md

 ### Running in Production

-To prepare the frontend application for a production environment, start with the following command on you shell:
+To prepare the frontend application for a production environment, start with the following command on your shell:

 ```shell
 REACT_APP_BACKEND_URL=https://api.epl.dioobr.com/ npm run build